 No. The standard is usually exactly the same as at most older casinos.
 In fact, it is impossible to go lower, and the standard is typically set to the lowest bet possible.
 There will even be new casinos that give out spins worth more than the standard.
 Of course, whenever this happens you can expect them to shout this from the rooftops.
 We will also make it clear in the review so that you do not lose out on a great deal.

-Extra spins are simply bonus spins you get on the side of a regular casino bonus offer.
+Extra spins are simply the bonus spins or free spins that you get with a regular casino bonus offer.
 This is quite common and you can see a long line of them on our second toplist above.
-The reason this can be such a good offer is that you will usually get the extra spins even if you make a low deposit.

-Real Spins is another label, that just like Cash Spins, usually refers to free spins without wagering requirement.
-The name stems from the fact that your winnings come in real money.
+Real Spins is another label, that just like cash spins, usually refers to free spins without wagering requirements.

 Big Spins are free spins and bonus spins that are worth more than the standard 10 to 20 pence.
 How much big spins are worth may vary from casino to casino.